SEND & Inclusion

 At Elmhurst Primary School we believe that all children are entitled to have their needs met and to have access to high quality teaching within the mainstream.

-ALL pupils will access: High quality teaching and enrichment activities within the school day, as well as access to clubs, trips and residential visits.
+All pupils will access: High quality teaching and enrichment activities within the school day, as well as access to clubs, trips and residential visits.

 How does the school know when a pupil has learning difficulties or special educational needs?